Foaly/Foaly.github.io/_posts/2017-08-27-building-a-dj-booth.md

 ![View from the cockpit!][cockpit]

-#### Day 0
+### Day 0

 Friday was the first day of the festival.
 There was a ton of things to finish.
 I built some covers to protect the speakers against rain.
 The decoration team spend the whole day making the space look beautiful.
-Then everything was cleaned up, the guests arrived and the party began!
+Then everything was cleaned up, the guests started arriving and the party began!

 ![Tanzboden booth with covered speakers][speakers_with_cover]